-A scrutineer was appointed to count and validate the votes cast and the total number of votes cast for or against the resolutions and the respective percentages were also announced in a timely manner after the 2022 AGM.
+A scrutineer was appointed to count and validate the votes cast and the total number of votes cast for or against the resolutions tabled at the AGM and their respective percentages were also announced in a timely manner at the 2023 AGM.
 Each share is entitled to one vote.

-In compliance with the Act, all resolutions tabled at the Company's general meetings are separate and voted on individually.
+In compliance with the Singapore Companies Act 1967, all resolutions tabled at the Company's general meetings are separate and voted on individually.
 Each distinct issue is proposed as a separate resolution.
 Such resolutions include matters of significance to shareholders such as the authorisation to issue additional shares, re-election of directors and remuneration of non-executive directors.
-The rationale for the resolutions are set out in the notices to the meeting.
+The rationale for the resolutions are set out in the notices to the meetings.
 However, where the issues are interdependent and linked so as to form one significant proposal, the Company may propose "bundled resolutions" and will set out the reasons and material implication in the notices to the meeting or its accompanying appendices.

-Minutes of the 2022 AGM, which include relevant and substantial comments from shareholders relating to matters on the agenda of the meeting and responses from Directors and Management, are also available on the websites of the Company and SGX-ST on the next business day following the AGM.
+Minutes of the 2023 AGM, which include relevant and substantial comments from shareholders relating to matters on the agenda of the meeting and responses from Directors and Management, were promptly posted on the websites of the Company and SGX-ST.